MicrosoftDocs/CommunityToolkit/contributing/contributing-maui.md

 Thank you for your interest in contributing to the .NET MAUI Community Toolkit documentation.

-Documentation is **required** when completed a proposal as part of our [proposal workflow](https://github.com/CommunityToolkit/Maui/projects).
+Documentation is **required** when completing a proposal as part of our [proposal workflow](https://github.com/CommunityToolkit/Maui/projects).

 ## Starting your changes